xGota7/Oop-Final-Project/README.md

 ## About the Project

-Quiz Arena was developed as the final project for the **Object-Oriented Programming course** at Braude College of Engineering.
+Quiz Arena was developed as the final project for the **Object Oriented Programming course** at Braude College of Engineering.

 The goal was to create a complete and playable terminal game while demonstrating the main concepts studied in the course: